froboy/yusaopeny_docs/content/en/docs/user-documentation/layout-builder/_index.md

 - Go to **Content** > **Add Content** > **Landing Page (Layout Builder)**.

-This creation page will look different than others—there are no fields!
+This creation page will look different from others—there are no fields!

 - Set a page **Title** and configure any **Menu settings** or **URL alias** that you'd like.
 - Ensure that **Published** is unchecked.